 Jordan’s mom is an avid listener to The Dave Ramsey Show.
 “She’s been very good at helping me stay on track with my money,” Jordan said.
 “She keeps me grounded.”
 Their favorite part of the show is hearing the “I’m debt-free!” calls.

 When Jordan’s mom heard about the scholarship contest last spring, she encouraged Jordan to enter.
 Little did they know that Jordan would actually be one of the winners out of thousands of entrants!

 The Geyers stretched out the scholarship money to help pay for Jordan’s first year at Missouri State University, and her parents were able to put some of the money they had saved away for her second year.

 As a pre-med student, Jordan is excited about her future.
 She wants to eventually go to medical school and become an orthopedic surgeon.
 “I’ve been volunteering and shadowing at some hospitals, trying to get as much knowledge as I can,” she said.

 She said the scholarship has “affected her life greatly,” and it’s played a part in starting her college education off on the right foot.

 How Your Teen Can Enter

-Underclassmen can enter for a chance to win one of three Chromebook 2 laptops.
-In addition, the high schools of each of the six winners will receive a set of Foundations in Personal Finance curriculum.
-So make sure your teen enters today at 53schools.com.
-The six lucky winners will be announced in May.
+Underclassmen can enter for a chance to win other great prizes.
+In addition, the high schools of each of the winners will receive a set of Foundations in Personal Finance curriculum.
+So make sure your teen enters today at RamseyEducation.com/challenge.
+The lucky winners will be announced in May.